 1. Blink

-Blink is a mobile app that gives frontline and remote workers access to the people, communications, and applications they need to do their job on their personal phone.
+Blink is an employee experience app that gives frontline and remote workers access to the people, communications, and applications they need to do their job on their personal phone.

 You benefit from increased productivity, employee retention, and two-way conversations that bridge the gap between executives, management, and employees.